ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 which should create empty files in `C:\tmp\altairpos.txt` and `C:\tmp\altairdata.txt` -- and then, after that, creating the symbolic links to those files mentioned above.

+Then, make sure that your `C:\Ampps\www\AIFCOMSSwithCUPredictorTest\predict\` directory, your `C:\Ampps\www\AIFCOMSSwithCUPredictorTest\predict\preds\` directory, and your `C:\Ampps\www\AIFCOMSSwithCUPredictorTest\gfs\` directory all have full control and read, write, and execute access by the system, and also by system administrators and yourself.
+You could consult this guide to changing Windows file and folder permissions if you are new to changing permissions on Windows: https://www.online-tech-tips.com/computer-tips/set-file-folder-permissions-windows/.

-Then launch Ampps, and in your web browser navigate to `localhost/ampps`.
+Then, launch Ampps, and in your web browser navigate to `localhost/ampps`.
 Click on Apache Configuration, turn `mod_headers` on, and restart Apache.

 In a new terminal, navigate to the `AIFCOMSSwithCUPredictorTest/predict` directory, and run